LinnierGames/My-Simple-App/README.md

 The sole purpose of sharing what you know is to provide different approaches to solve common challenges like:
 - designing the network layer
-- designing the presistent layer
+- designing the persistence layer
 - using protocols to hide implementation
 - update the UI when data models change
 - how to layout the UI (use xib, storyboards, or only code)